 Using your data to personalise the adverts shown

 We may collect and analyse data about your device (e.g. your IP address and cookie IDs) and your use of our services (e.g. what articles you read).

-To tailor and deliver advertising to you may collect data from you across our online services.
+To tailor and deliver advertising to you we may collect data from you across our online services.
 This data helps us to predict what might interest you and to show you adverts tailored to those interests.
 This is commonly known as Online Behavioural Advertising (OBA) or interest-based advertising.
-Not all of the advertising we show is tailored based on your data and your interests.
-We also tailor our adverts based on the content you are viewing, contextual advertising; for example, if you are reading an article then we might show you related ads.
+Not all the advertising we show is tailored based on your data and your interests.
+We may also tailor our adverts based on the content you are viewing, contextual advertising; for example, if you are reading an article then we might show you related ads.

 Your browsing activity may be tracked across different websites and different devices or apps.
 If you are not signed in to a web service, we may attempt to match your browsing activity on one device, such as your laptop, with your browsing activity on another device, such as your smartphone, so that we can improve the relevance of the advertising delivered to you.

 Cookies and consent

 We will obtain consent from you to use marketing, behavioural and analytical cookies.
 Consent will be obtained from you when you first enter one of our websites.
 You can change your preferences at any time.

 If you do choose to change your setting you may still see adverts on our websites, but they may be less relevant to you as they will not be tailored to your interests.